 without tracking scripts

-Without third-party scripts, we can achieve a PageSpeed of 91 on mobile – we can certainly optimize it to the maximum 100.
+Without third-party scripts, we achieve a PageSpeed of 91 on mobile – surely we can still optimize this to the maximum 100.
 But we are already moving into micro-optimization, which we always approach periodically when we can spare the time for this.
 But a PageSpeed over 90 is always the goal, then users and Google are mostly satisfied.

 However, the waiver of third-party services means that we no longer receive an evaluation from Google Analytics, cannot include Hubspot support chat, and much more.